-- Step 3 – Speak to Operator / Tier 1 or 2 Officer: You may need to wait anywhere from 15 min to 40 minutes during the process depending on how busy the line is.
-Make sure you get connected to at least Tier 1 or Tier 2 officer.
-Sometimes, the customer service rep may forward, sometimes they may not…so, it is a hit and a miss.
-Anyways, when you speak to the customer service, try to explain your situation and reason for expediting the case.
+- Step 3 – Speak to Operator / Tier 1 or 2 Officer: When you get connected, you need to make sure you get connected to at least Tier 1 or Tier 2 officer.
+Sometimes, the customer service rep may forward, and sometimes they may not…so, it is a hit and a miss.
+Anyways, when you speak to customer service, try to explain your situation and the reason for expediting the case.

 - Step 9 – Decision on the Petition or Application : If the expedite request was approved, based on the documentation you submitted, then you would see the decision on the application or petition soon, within a week or so.
 You can call customer service to confirm as well on the status.